 Yes, cars made after September of 2007 do have a tire pressure monitoring (TPM) system installed.

 However, these are no substitute for regular checking and maintenance on the part of the owner; they only kick in when the pressure drops very significantly, and there is already a problem, such as a foreign object embedded, causing loss of air.

 Also, these systems are not standardized, and there are different types, and different levels of reliability.
 Don't let the presence of a TPM system lull you into thinking you don't need to worry about checking your tires!

 Tires are the most important part of the car, after the engine, transmission, and brakes.
 They are your connection to the road; your ability to stop quickly.
 No matter how good your brakes are, tires that are worn won’t bring you to a stop in time to avoid an accident in an emergency.

 Worn tires, especially those vulnerable and pesky sidewalls, are likely to cause a blowout.
 This can lead to loss of control of the vehicle with possibly deadly results.
-A front tire blowout at least leaves you steering control; but a rear blowout will throw you sideways, and maybe into a full spinout.
-In the worst-case scenario, traveling at freeway speeds, if you panic, over steer, and hit the brakes, possibly a rollover accident.
+A front tire blowout at least leaves you steering control, but a rear blowout will throw you sideways, and maybe into a full spinout.
+In the worst-case scenario, traveling at freeway speeds, if you panic, oversteer, and hit the brakes, it will possibly be a rollover accident.

-(If you experience a blown out rear tire, do not touch the brakes!
-Just let the vehicle coast to a stop: turn on your signal to move to the side of the road (or use your emergency flashers), and steer very gingerly and carefully to make a safe exit to the side of the road.)
+If you experience a blown out rear tire, do not touch the brakes!
+Just let the vehicle coast to a stop: turn on your signal to move to the side of the road (or use your emergency flashers), and steer very gingerly and carefully to make a safe exit to the shoulder.

 Include your tires in your regular vehicle inspections and maintenance operations, along with checking the fluids.
 All of this should be done at minimum once a month.
 Your life depends upon those tires.